 Serum IgM antibodies to M. leprae are specific but insensitive (present in only two thirds of patients with tuberculoid leprosy).
 Diagnostic usefulness is further limited in endemic areas because such antibodies may be present in asymptomatic infection.

 Antibiotics can stop the progression of leprosy but do not reverse any nerve damage or deformity.
 Thus, early detection and treatment are vitally important.
 Because of antibiotic resistance, multidrug regimens are used.
 The drugs chosen depend on the type of leprosy; multibacillary leprosy requires more intensive regimens and a longer duration than paucibacillary does.
-Advice about diagnosis and treatment is available from the National Hansen's Disease Program in Baton Rouge, LA (1-800-642-2477).
+Advice about diagnosis and treatment is available from the National Hansen's Disease Program in Baton Rouge, LA (1-800-642-2477) or the US Health Resources and Services Administration at HRSA.
 Standard regimens recommended by the WHO differ somewhat from those used in the US.

 The standard WHO regimen includes dapsone, rifampin, and clofazimine.
-Patients take rifampin 600 mg and clofazimine 300 mg po once/mo under a health care practitioner's supervision and dapsone 100 mg plus clofazimine 50 mg once/day without supervision.
-This regimen is continued for 12 to 24 mo, depending on disease severity.
+WHO provides these drugs free for all leprosy patients throughout the world.
+Patients take rifampin 600 mg po and clofazimine 300 mg po once/mo under a health care practitioner's supervision and dapsone 100 mg po plus clofazimine 50 mg po once/day without supervision.
+This regimen is continued for 12 mo.

-In the standard WHO regimen, patients take rifampin 600 mg po once/mo with supervision and dapsone 100 mg once/day without supervision for 6 mo.
-People who have only a single skin lesion are given a single dose of rifampin 600 mg, ofloxacin 400 mg, and minocycline 100 mg.
+In the standard WHO regimen, patients take rifampin 600 mg po once/mo with supervision and dapsone 100 mg po once/day without supervision for 6 mo.
+People who have only a single skin lesion are given a one-time oral dose of rifampin 600 mg, ofloxacin 400 mg, and minocycline 100 mg.